Aakash-2904/keras/README.md

 - Efficiently executing low-level tensor operations on CPU, GPU, or TPU.
 - Computing the gradient of arbitrary differentiable expressions.
 - Scaling computation to many devices, such as clusters of hundreds of GPUs.
-- Exporting programs ("graphs") to external runtimes such as servers, browsers, mobile and embedded devices.
+- Exporting programs ("graphs") to external runtimes such as servers, browsers, mobile, and embedded devices.

 Keras is the high-level API of TensorFlow 2: an approachable, highly-productive interface for solving machine learning problems,